-Bullying is, broadly speaking, the persistent demeaning of an individual or individuals over a period of time: it is the desire of a pupil, or a group of pupils, to cause physical or emotional hurt towards another pupil or group of pupils.
+Bullying is the persistent demeaning of an individual or individuals over a period of time: it is the intention of a pupil, or a group of pupils, to cause physical or emotional hurt towards another pupil or group of pupils.
 Bullying involves deliberate aggression in a relationship in which power is unequally distributed.
 It is persistent and results in the victim's pain and distress.
 It may be motivated by prejudice against particular groups for example, on grounds of appearance, health conditions, race, religion, culture, sex, gender, sexual orientation, special educational needs and disability or due to the family background of a child, including the bullying of young carers or looked after children.
 It can take place for no apparent reason.
-(All children have upsets and squabbles; these are not classed as bullying and are dealt with through the Behaviour Policy).
+(Unpleasant actions and unkind or offensive words are not necessarily classed as bullying and are dealt with through the Behaviour Policy).